 The man bent down, ignorant of Maglor's presence, picked up the newspaper that had been left that morning at the door.
 He looked at the main page and a sigh escaped his lips.
 He had almost entirely closed the massive wooden door when he heard the voice of his observer.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Juliana DultraWrite a Review